Yes, Trump's tariffs are raising billions -- but at a steep economic cost

 Despite the administration's repeated claims that foreign suppliers are paying the tariffs, most of the bill is being paid by U.S. importers.
 And ultimately, at least some of the tab will be passed along to American consumers in the form of higher prices.

 "It's a tax," says Patrick Allen, a wine importer based in Columbus, Ohio.
-"And it get built into the price everybody is paying for goods."
+"And it gets built into the price everybody is paying for goods."

 Inflation is rising